-The law student attended some typing course, paid for by AD.
+The law student attended some typing courses, paid for by AD.
 But she was not given an induction at the firm, nor did AD ask for her account details.
 She worked from her home or his home, and AD introduced her to people as his "personal legal secretary."

 AD did not pay the law student for the work she did, nor the expenses she incurred on his behalf.

-Things took a dark turn when AD "went to the claimant's home and assaulted her and her four-year-old son", and he was arrested by the police.
+Things took a dark turn when AD "went to the claimant's home and assaulted her and her four-year-old son", and was arrested by the police.

-Eldwick Law terminated AD's consultancy agreement when it emerged that he was being investigated by the SRA, and he refused to tell the firm what the investigation was about.
+Eldwick Law terminated AD's consultancy agreement when it emerged that he was being investigated by the SRA and he refused to tell the firm what the investigation was about.

 BR made a claim for unpaid work against Eldwick Law, arguing that she had been employed by the firm.
 However, the claim against the firm was dismissed, as the tribunal held that Eldwick Law had no knowledge of how BR came to work for AD, and no knowledge of the working arrangements.
 Ultimately, the law student was not employed by Eldwick Law, the tribunal ruled.

 Even so, the tribunal noted that the details about AD were "extraordinary" (not in a good way) and that he had "acted entirely inappropriately towards" BR.